top of page

 I grew up in Smithtown, about 50 miles east of New York.
 (If you really want to get into it, I'm from St. James, which is part of Smithtown, but that's neither here nor there.)

 In 2008, I sold a screenplay to Harvey Weinstein for $400,000 against $800,000.
 It never got made, as it faced a challenging landscape for independent films in the wake of the financial crisis.
-Given sustained interest in the project over fifteen years later,
+Given sustained interest in the project some sixteen years later,

-The manuscript I wrote at age five was about an Indian-American boy from Long Island. the current manuscript is about an Indian-American man from Queens.
-In terms of spirit and joyfulness, and I haven't strayed far from the kid I was in 1983.
-So with considerable editing and dogged revisions, I expect to have something well-crafted and heart-warming to put forth in the world.
+The manuscript I wrote at age five was about an Indian boy from Long Island.
+The current manuscript is about an Indian boxer from Queens.
+In terms of spirit and joy, I haven't strayed far from the kid I was in 1983.
+So with considerable revisions, I expect

 Strengths